Zhe (Cyrillic): History

+Some Ukrainian scholars argue that it represents the shape of a beetle, since Zhe is the first phoneme in the Slavic word жукъ (žuk), meaning "beetle".

 In the Early Cyrillic alphabet the name of Zhe was живѣтє (živěte), meaning "live" (imperative).

 Zhe was not used in the Cyrillic numeral system.

 Usage

 Zhe is used in the alphabets of all Slavic languages using a Cyrillic alphabet, and of most non-Slavic languages which use a Cyrillic alphabet.
 The position in the alphabet and the sound represented by the letter vary from language to language.

 Zhe can also be used in Leet speak or faux Cyrillic in place of the letter x, or to represent the symbol of the rap duo Kris Kross (a ligature of two back-to-back letter K's).